How to use “da”: Italian grammar lesson 77

 Summary

-In this lesson, we will learn how to use da in different contexts and how it translates into English.
+In this lesson, we will learn how to use da in different contexts and how it can be translated into English.

 Sono partita da casa mia.